-The six Thematic Units of 6 credits each include Community and Culture, Instruction in the Inclusive Classroom, Teacher as Researcher, Educational Change and Technology, Curriculum and Instruction, and Teacher as Leader.
+The six Thematic Units of 6 credits each include Community and Culture, Instruction and the Learner, Teacher as Researcher, Educational Change and Technology, Curriculum and Instruction, and Teacher as Leader.
 The program requires Internet access, which is available at IUP at no charge to students.